ryxmarcus/vliv/README.md

-Run Server - python3 -m http.server 8000
+Run  to see Server - python3 -m http.server 8000